babylard/Force-BIOS/README.md

 # Force-BIOS
-A simple Application for those who cannot get into their BIOS Settings.
+A simple Application for those who are unable to get into their BIOS Settings.